ozzono/portfolio/apis/ports/README.md

 git checkout unrestricted-timeframe
 make run
 ```

-> `make run` will download the needed images; deploy the database and the golang server and add needed database strucure into postgres container.
+> `make run` download's the needed images; deploy the database and the golang server and add needed database strucure into postgres container.

 > All new executions starts with clean database; to add data from json file visit [localhost:8000/challenge/parse-json](localhost:8000/challenge/parse-json).